hamidgasmi/training.computerscience.cloud.aws/README.md

 	- The weight is a value.
 It isn't a %
 	- So, if we add to address with the following weights: 20 and 30 => the corresponding % will be: 40% and 60%
 - Latency-based Routing policy:
-	- It's multiple records with the same name: they're considered part of the same latency-based set
+	- It's multiple records with the same name: they're considered part of the same latency-based set (if the name is different, they're not)
 	- Its records are allocated to a unique region and have a unique Set ID
 	- It consults a latency database (DNS Resolver location - Policy Region - Latency) when a request occurs from a resolver server
 	- It returns the record set with the lowest network latency to the resolver server (end-user)